e-marshall/tutorials/book/background/relevant_concepts.md

 ## *Larger than memory data, parallelization and Dask*

-TODO
-- maybe add a figure showing how jobs distributed to workers
-- maybe add a figure illustrating chunks ?
-- Add section on STAC

 ```{glossary}
 Larger than memory data
     Notebooks in this tutorial spend a considerable amount of time focusing on 'larger-than-memory' datasets and strategies for working with them 'in memory'.
 What does this mean?
 When we say memory, we're referring to the available CPU space, or RAM (wc: internal memory?) on whatever machine you're working on.
 When we're working with smaller datasets, the data and intermediate copies that are created during many operations don't exceed the internal memory available on our machine.
 However, as datasets increase in size, the memory required for many workflows can quickly scale and exceed the availability of most personal machines.
 This is what we mean when we refer to 'larger than memory' data.
 In the case of this tutorial, the dataset we'll be using is very large (several hundred gigabytes when uncompressed).
 With datasets this large, we need to employ different approaches that can be a bit more complicated than a straightforward operation that ingests and produces smaller amounts of data.